In the last 5 years, startup activity has gained immense velocity.

 While you might be willing to toil and put everything on the line to launch your dream venture, numbers aren’t quite on your side.
 90% of startups fail.

 At the beginning, you need to accelerate your startup’s growth substantially.
-You start with reading about SEO, but find that it can take 6 months to drive considerable traffic through organic SEO tactics.
+You start with reading about SEO, but find that it can take 6 months to drive traffic through organic SEO tactics alone.

-Download this cheat sheet to learn 5 actionable growth hacks to scale your startup in 2016.
+Download this cheat sheet to learn 5 actionable growth hacking strategies to scale your startup.

 You’ve almost certainly heard of the buzzword that’s been mentioned with launching many startups into the sky.